-Given the foregoing, you have asked us not to object if the Agency, which is located in a place of 5,000 in New York, solicits and sells insurance through satellite offices in New York, as permitted under New York law.
+York law.
 As described earlier in this letter, section 92 and the First Union Letter do not prohibit national banks from conducting their insurance solicitation and sales activities from outside the "place of 5,000."
 In fact, the First Union Letter recognizes that national bank insurance agencies located in a "place of 5,000" should be permitted the same marketing range and be able to use the same marketing tools and facilities as generally available under state law for licensed nonbank insurance agencies or licensed agents with offices in a "place of 5,000."
-Consistent with the principles established in the First Union Letter, the Louisiana Letter and the Illinois/Michigan Letter both concluded that, where state permits insurance agencies to operate from more than one location, the use of the same methods and facilities available to licensed insurance agencies generally, as well as to state bank insurance agencies, includes the ability of the national bank insurance agency to establish locations of the agency outside of the "place of 5,000" and to engage in insurance sales activities at those locations.
+Consistent with the principles established in the First Union Letter, the Louisiana Letter and the Illinois/Michigan Letter concluded that, where state law permits insurance agencies to operate from more than one location, the use of the same methods and facilities available to licensed insurance agencies generally, as well as to state bank insurance agencies, includes the ability of the national bank insurance agency to establish locations of the agency outside of the "place of 5,000" and to engage in insurance sales activities at those locations.

 The current situation is fundamentally the same as that addressed in the Louisiana Letter and the Illinois/Michigan Letter.
-New York insurance law clearly permits a New York licensed insurance agency to solicit and sell insurance through satellite offices in New York.
-The Bank's insurance agency is a New York limited liability company licensed to conduct business as an insurance agency in New York.
-National banks with licensed insurance agencies in New York may seek the same market range and use the same marketing tools and facilities used by other New York insurance agencies.
-Thus, the solicitation and sale of insurance by the Agency through satellite offices as described above and in your letter of April 16, 1999, is consistent with the principles of the First Union Letter and with the conditions applicable to the Bank's investment in the Agency set forth in our letter of April 10, 1998.
+Here, Illinois authorities have determined that the law of Illinois permits an Illinois licensed insurance agency to solicit and sell insurance through satellite offices in other states, and the NYID has determined that the law of New York permits the use of satellite offices in New York by an Illinois insurance agency that is licensed in New York.
+Thus, the solicitation and sale of insurance by the Agency through satellite offices as described above and in your letter of September 29, 1999 is consistent with the principles of the First Union Letter.